 Then, the kids decorate them with Earth Day pictures and messages and return them to the store to be used to bag customers’ groceries on Earth Day.

 Earth Day Activities for Kids Idea #4: Make Recycled Plant Pots and Plant Seeds

 Planting seeds is a fun and educational way to talk about Earth Day!

-These cute biodegradable pots are a perfect project for the day because you are using recycled materials to make the pot and then they can be planted right into the ground when your plants are ready!
+These cute DIY planters are a perfect project for the day because you are using recycled materials to make the pot and they are used for plants that can help the earth!